Airlines scramble to overcome polluter stigma as 'flight shame' movement grows

 The industry’s plan rests on a mix of alternative fuel, improved operations such as direct flight paths and new planes or other technology.

-But a widely publicized March study funded by investors managing $13 trillion said airlines were doing too little.
+But a widely publicised March study funded by investors managing $13 trillion said airlines were doing too little.

 “If we as an industry can provide better, more concrete answers...people will start to feel more comfortable that airlines are serious about this commitment,” JetBlue CEO Robin Hayes said in an interview.